-This is a contested inverse condemnation case where liability is in dispute, not an eminent domain case in which the condemnor has obtained an order of occupancy.
+The Developer's contention that the City physically appropriated the Badlands for public use is another part of its false narrative.
+There is no evidence that the City has invaded or occupied any part of the Badlands.
+Nor is there any evidence that the City authorized the public to physically occupy the Badlands.
+This is a contested regulatory taking case where liability for regulatory restrictions on the owner's use of the property is in dispute.
+It is not an eminent domain case in which the condemnor requires the property for a public project and has obtained an order of occupancy to allow construction to begin.
 Because the City has not taken permanent physical possession of the property, NRS 37.170 does not apply, and the primary authority on which the Developer relies, State ex rel.
 Dep't of Highways v.
 Second Jud.
 Dist.
 Ct., 75 Nev.
 200, 205, 337 P.2d 274, 277 (1959), is inapplicable.
 NRCP 62 entitles the City to a stay without posting a bond, and NRAP 8(c) militates in favor of a stay.
-Nothing presented in the Developer's Answer alters this conclusion.
+Nothing presented in the Developer's Opposition alters this conclusion.